 Co-curricular Riding Lessons

-New Hall provides students with the opportunity to participate in weekly horse-riding lessons at Runningwell Equestrian Centre in Rettendon, as part of our co-curricular programme.
+New Hall School provides Students with the opportunity to participate in weekly horse-riding lessons at Chelmsford Equestrian Centre, as part of our co-curricular programme, with a taxi bus covering the journey to and from the School if required.
 Lessons are in small groups, based on ability and age of riders.
 A range of well cared for school horses and ponies are used for lessons ranging from lead rein ponies to ex-competition horses.
+It is a fun co-curricular activity to attend!

-For those students who own their own horse(s), there are a wide range of competitions in which they may compete for New Hall.
+For those students who own their own horse(s), there are a wide range of competitions in which they may compete for New Hall School.
 The majority of these take place in Essex and Suffolk and include: eventing, dressage, show jumping, jumping with style, hunter trials and triathlon.

 Golf at New Hall School is growing every year as it is becoming an increasingly popular sport for boys and girls throughout the academic year.
 Golf is led in the School by Head of Golf, Callum Pipe.
 In the golf academy, we have a fantastic team around the students to work on improving their golfing ability and performance.
 The team is made up of two PGA professional coaches and a golf-specific strength and condition TPI instructor.